IntroCSCI/colorvisionproject-LucasBishop19/README.md

 ### Arrays/Vectors

 There are 3 vectors in the code containing the red, green, and blue integer values for the generated colors.
-This shorted the code greatly, because it used to have 18 separate integer value for the colors.
+This shorted the code greatly, because it used to have 18 individual integer value for the colors.

 ### Functions